sebastian-software/edge/packages/edge-boilerplate/readme.md

 ### Jest

 To configure the *Jest* test runner use the `jest.config.js`, which is located in the main directory like the other config files.
-In the state of delivery `edge-jest` will be imported and directly exported without any changes.
-Here it is possible to make adjustments in the form of overrides and additions to the imported config.
+The default configuration uses `jest-preset-edge` as a preset.
+As it is only a preset it is possible to make adjustments by adding any custom entries beside `preset`.

 The standard configuration includes the following core features: